ianmcloughlin/emerging_technologies/assessment/instructions.md

 Write clean, readable, and efficient code using meaningful variable names and consistent formatting.
 Follow Python coding standards and guidelines such as [PEP8](https://peps.python.org/pep-0008/).

 ## Commit History

 Make regular commits to your repository.
 Your commit history should demonstrate how your solution to each task evolved.
 There should be evidence of incremental improvements, clarifications, and revisions.

 ## Marking Scheme

-Your submission will be graded based on five equally weighted categories.
+Your submission will be assessed across the following five equally-weighted categories.
-We can only consider what is in your repository, so ensure it contains evidence of achievement in the criteria below.
+Your mark will be based only on the contents of your repository - make sure it provides clear evidence of the criteria listed.
-The overall impression formed by the examiners may influence marks in each category.
+The overall impression your submission creates may influence marks in each category.
-Remember to keep the target audience in mind throughout.
+Remember to keep the target audience in mind when crafting your submission.

 ### Presentation

-- Your repository should be well-organized, with a clear and logical structure.
+- Your repository should be well-organized, with a clear, and logical structure.
 - Your README should clearly explain the purpose of your repository and how to run any code it contains.
 - Your notebook should present a clear narrative, making it easy to follow your thought process.
 - A knowledgeable expert reviewing your repository should be able to understand its contents without your help.

 ### Research

-- Your submission should demonstrate research on relevant topics, showing an understanding of computational theory.
+- Your submission should demonstrate research on relevant topics, showing an understanding of the material.
 - You should build upon existing literature and documentation rather than just presenting basic solutions.
 - References and comparisons to similar work should be included.
 - References should be put into context - how and why they are relevant to your submission.

 ### Documentation